joshuatz/linkedin-to-jsonresume/README.md

 If this ever garners enough interest and needs to be updated, I will probably want to re-write it with TypeScript to make it more maintainable.

+### LinkedIn Documentation
+For understanding some peculiarities of the LI API, see [LinkedIn-Notes.md](./LinkedIn-Notes.md).

 ---

 ## DISCLAIMER: